-CLARENCE RESERVE AND GOOSE FLAT AERIAL BOVINE TB CONTROL OPERATIONS
+HERCULES AERIAL BOVINE TB CONTROL OPERATION

 OSPRI'S TBFREE PROGRAMME The TBfree programme aims to manage and eventually eradicate bovine tuberculosis (TB) from New Zealand's farmed cattle and deer and wild animal populations.
 Controlling disease prevents livestock production losses and protects the world leading reputation of New Zealand's dairy, beef and deer products.
 We use possum control, along with regular herd testing and movement restrictions, to achieve our eradication goals.
 Information gathered from wild animal surveys, recent and historic findings of TB in wild animals, herd testing results and the operational history of the region is used when planning operations.

-TARGETING POSSUMS We're running two possum control operations in the Clarence Reserve area (please see map provided for the operational area).
-The Goose Flat operation will cover approximately 1,303ha while the Clarence Reserve operation will cover approximately 43,521ha.
+We're running a possum control operation in the Hercules area (please see map provided for the operation area).
+It will cover approximately 7.000 hectares.
 To eradicate bovine TB, possum numbers need to be kept extremely low - around one to two animals every 10 hectares.
-Monitoring has shown that further control work is needed in the Clarence Reserve area to reduce the possum population and minimise the risk of the disease spreading through wild animal populations and onto farmed cattle and deer.
-Possum control has dramatically reduced the number of infected herds in the North Canterbury region.
-Neither areas have not been treated with aerial 1080 before.

-WHAT TO EXPECT The operations will begin with the distribution of non-toxic, tan-coloured cereal pellets by helicopter.
+Monitoring has shown that further control work is needed in the Hercules area to reduce the possum population and minimise the risk of the disease spreading through wild animal populations and onto farmed cattle and deer.
+Possum control has dramatically reduced the number of infected herds in the West Coast region.
+This area was last treated in 2010.
+WHAT TO EXPECT The operation will begin with the distribution of non-toxic, tan-coloured cereal pellets by helicopter.
 This "prefeed" gives possums a taste for the pellets and overcomes bait shyness.
-One to two weeks later, toxic, green cereal pellets - each containing 0.15 percent biodegradable sodium fluoroacetate (also known as 1080) - will be applied by helicopter at a rate of two kilograms per hectare.
+One to two weeks later, toxic, green cereal pellets - each containing

+0.15 percent biodegradable sodium fluoroacetate (also known as 1080) - will be applied by helicopter at a rate of two kilograms per hectare.
 That's about one bait to every 60 square metres.
-The Goose Flat and Clarence Reserve operations will be subject to strict safety, quality-assurance and monitoring requirements.
+The Hercules operation will be subject to strict safety, quality-assurance and monitoring requirements.
 Advanced GPS navigational equipment will be used to ensure the pellets are accurately placed and exclusion zones avoided.
-THE METHOD The vast majority of possum control in the region is done by local contractors using ground-based traps and handlaid toxins.
+THE METHOD The vast majority of possum control in the region is done by local contractors using ground-based traps and hand-laid toxins.
 The remaining, far smaller area is controlled using aerially applied pellets containing biodegradable 1080.
 Aerial control is efficient, cost effective and has been extremely successful at knocking possum numbers down to very low levels in the past.
-It is preferred in areas like Goose Flat and Clarence Reserve due to the rugged nature of the terrain.
+It is preferred in areas like Hercules due to the rugged nature of the terrain.
 The Parliamentary Commissioner for the Environment also supports aerial control.
 The commissioner completed an extensive review into the use of 1080, in which she strongly endorsed its continued use in New Zealand.
 Please visit pce.parliament.nz to read this report.

-WHAT HAPPENS NOW The Goose Flat operation is planned from early October 2017 onwards, whilst the Clarence Reserve operation is planned from early May 2018 onwards.
-Before the operations, affected landowners and occupiers will be contacted and visited by one of our contractors.
+WHAT HAPPENS NOW This operation will commence from 1 July 2018, onwards.
+A contractor will be doing the work on behalf of OSPRI's TBfree programme.
+Before the operation, affected landowners and occupiers will be contacted and visited by one of our contractors.
 They will discuss boundary issues, water supply safety and the management of any risks to dogs and livestock.
-Consents from the Department of Conservation and the Ministry of Health are required for these operations.
-Affected landowners and occupiers will be contacted again before the operations start, notices will be published in local newspapers and warning signs will be placed at all likely access points to the operational areas.
-BIODIVERSITY BENEFITS The operations will have additional conservation benefits for native birds and bush.
+Consents from the Department of Conservation and the Ministry of Health are required for this operation.
+Affected landowners and occupiers will be contacted again before the operation starts, notices will be published in local newspapers and warning signs will be placed at all likely access points to the operational area.
+BIODIVERSITY BENEFITS

+The operation will have additional conservation benefits for native birds and bush.
 Possums eat the forest canopy and prey on native birdlife, including eggs and chicks.
 Biodegradable 1080 is also extremely effective at controlling other introduced predators such as ship rats and stoats.